Garlic Butter Chicken Breast

 FAQ

-- Can I use the oven instead of the stovetop?
+- Can I bake the chicken instead of pan-searing it?

 Serving Suggestions